 The catalog or site must contain the date of download of the records from ICPSR so that users can determine how recent the information is.
 Every effort should be taken to keep the records up to date.

-ICPSR metadata are available in two formats:
+ICPSR study-level metadata are available in three formats:

 If you have any technical questions about ICPSR's metadata, please contact firstname.lastname@example.org.